MV Captayannis: Sinking

+Aftermath

-Most, if not all of her more valuable metals and fittings have been removed by looters, leaving just her steel hull and superstructure, though some of her wooden decking remains in remarkably good condition after more than 40 years in the sea.
-Her hull remains sound, though her thinner deck plates are starting to rust through with holes opening up in places.
+The wreck has been looted extensively leaving just steel hull and superstructure.
+Some of the wooden decking remains in remarkably good condition after more than 50 years in the sea.
+The hull remains sound, though her thinner deck plates are starting to rust through with holes opening up in places.

-Today

 Through time Captayannis has become 'home' to marine life and birds.
 She has never been removed as confusion surrounds the identity of her owners and insurers – no one accepts responsibility for her removal.
 She is known to many locals simply as the "sugar boat".

+Boat Tours from Greenock are available.

 The wreck is a familiar sight near the Tail of the Bank and can be seen on satellite images.
 The wreck is not to be confused with that of the French warship Maillé Brézé which sank nearby in 1940, but was later removed and cut up in Port Glasgow in 1956.

+In June 2025 it was reported by the BBC that recent harsh weather over the winter, including Storm Éowyn, had accelerated the vessel's decline.